‘Gonna Miss You': Customers Get Teary Ordering Final Meals From DC Wendy's

 "I’m gonna miss these guys!” she said.
 “Thank you.
 We're gonna miss you — and I’m not gonna cry."

-D.C. took the Wendy's property through eminent domain so the city could change the tangled and confusing intersection to something more simple, such as a traffic circle with a park in the middle.
+D.C. took the Wendy's property through eminent domain so the city could change the tangled and confusing intersection to something more simple.

 D.C. leaders and Wendy’s are still negotiating a final price tag to take the land,